Auditing Data Membership in Reinforcement Learning With Verifiable Rewards

 \section{Related Work}

-\mypara{Reinforcement Learning for LLM} Extensive studies have shown the superior ability of LLM across various domains and tasks, such as academic writing~\cite{liu2025generalization,achiam2023gpt}, code generation~\cite{hui2024qwen2,team2025kimi}, and math reasoning~\cite{shao2024deepseekmath}, which mainly stem from the well-known three-stage training process~\cite{ouyang2022training}, i.e., pre-training, supervised fine-tuning (SFT), and reinforcement learning (RL).
-Specifically, SFT is believed to memorize the training data and struggles to generalize out-of-distribution, while RL, in contrast, can generalize to unseen variants of queries~\cite{chu2025sft}.
-Current RL algorithms can be mainly divided into two parts: preference-based RL and Reinforcement Learning with Verifiable Rewards (RLVR).

 \mypara{Reinforcement Learning for LLM} Current RL algorithms can be mainly divided into two parts: preference-based RL and Reinforcement Learning with Verifiable Rewards (RLVR).
 Regarding preference-based RL, it is featured by explicitly or implicitly deriving the reward from pairwise data.
 Two representative methods are PPO~\cite{bai2022training} and DPO~\cite{rafailov2023direct}.
 Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} is a popular actor-critic algorithm used to fine-tune language models with feedback from a reward model.
-It first trains a reward model on a large scale of pairwise preference data, followed by utilizing the reward signal to optimize the LLM (the actor) while a value function (the critic) helps to stabilize the training process.
 To simplify the complexity and save the training cost of PPO, Direct Preference Optimization (DPO)~\cite{rafailov2023direct} was introduced as a more direct method.
-DPO refactors the alignment problem to eliminate the need for an explicit reward model.
-Instead, it directly optimizes the LLM using a simple classification loss on pairs of preferred and dispreferred responses, effectively treating the LLM itself as a reward model.

-Regarding RLVR, it is featured by computing the reward by a rule-based verification function and no longer needs the preference data.
-It enables the LLMs to have the capability of test-time scaling, thus having longer reasoning paths and stronger reasoning ability~\cite{shao2024deepseekmath,yu2025dapo,liu2025thought}.
-Specifically, it first samples a group of outputs for a given prompt and computes the advantage of each response for updating the policy.
+RLVR is characterized by computing the reward by a rule-based verification function and no longer needs the preference data.
+It enables the LLMs to have the capability of test-time scaling, thus having longer reasoning paths and stronger reasoning ability~\cite{shao2024deepseekmath,yu2025dapo,liu2025thought,nie2026attnpo,bai2026ttvs}.
+Specifically, it first samples a group of outputs for a given query and computes the advantage of each response for updating the policy.
 Since the advantages are computed using rule-based reward, e.g., exact match of math answer or execution results of code, RLVR can significantly reduce the required resources.
 We will introduce the RL algorithms on LLMs in \Cref{sec:preliminary}.

 \mypara{Membership Inference on Fixed-target Supervision} We parameterized the LLM by a policy ($\pi_\theta$) that generates different actions (responses $o$) given certain states (query $q$).
 The base model is referred to as $\pi_\text{ref}$.